 test methods may be written anywhere in the code, at the global (file) level.

 A test method may contain multiple assert statements.
 When tests are run, the test runner (part of the Elan IDE) will attempt to run all assert statements and show the pass/fail outcome alongside each one.
-However, if the test hits a runtime error (as distinct from an assert failure) then execution of the test will stop and remaining asserts will be shown as Not run.
+However, if the test hits a run-time error (as distinct from an assert failure) then execution of the test will stop and remaining asserts will be shown as Not run.

 In addition to assert statements a test may contain any other statements that may be added into a function (except return).